-Heads are normally entered into by the Vendor and a prospective Purchaser immediately after the key commercial terms of the deal have been agreed in principle.
-These agreements (also known as Heads of Terms, Letters of Intent or Memoranda of Understanding) are usually short documents setting out the high level agreement between the parties on issues such as the shares to be acquired, the consideration payable, any conditions to completion, timetable and process, responsibility for drafting agreements, due diligence, warranty cover, confidentiality and exclusivity.
+Heads are normally entered into by the vendor and a prospective purchaser immediately after the key commercial terms of the deal have been agreed in principle.
+These agreements (also known as heads of terms, letters of intent or memoranda of understanding) are usually short documents setting out the high-level agreement between the parties on issues such as the shares to be acquired, the consideration payable, any conditions to completion, timetable and process, responsibility for drafting agreements, due diligence, warranty cover, confidentiality and exclusivity.

-The Heads can therefore be a useful mechanism for helping the parties identify key terms and for setting out a road map to completion.
+The heads can therefore be a useful mechanism for helping the parties identify key terms and for setting out a road map to completion.

-As a rule, Heads are stated to be not legally binding (except as to confidentiality and exclusivity obligations which will be explicitly binding); however, they are often considered 'morally binding' by the parties and as such, a Purchaser or Vendor can find it difficult at a later stage in the transaction to materially vary the deal terms from those set out in the Heads, other than through negotiation.
+As a rule, heads are stated to be not legally binding (except as to confidentiality and exclusivity obligations which will be explicitly binding); however, they are often considered 'morally binding' by the parties.
+As such, a purchaser or vendor can find it difficult at a later stage in the transaction to materially vary the deal terms from those set out in the heads, other than through negotiation.

-4.5 Due Diligence
+4.5 Due diligence

-Offers to purchase a Target are usually conditional on the Purchaser being satisfied with the results of a due diligence evaluation of the Target.
-The process of due diligence is designed to determine whether the assets or business of the Target supports the proposed valuation of the Purchaser.
+Offers to purchase a target are usually conditional on the purchaser being satisfied with the results of a due diligence evaluation of the target.
+The process of due diligence is designed to determine whether the assets or business of the target supports the proposed valuation of the purchaser.

-In the context of a Share Purchase, the due diligence will usually encompass the investigation of the commercial, business, legal, and financial affairs of the Target.
-In addition to the usual litigation, pensions, property, competition and banking due diligence, if there are aspects of the Target's business subject to industry-specific regulation, the due diligence may include environmental, actuarial, IT or financial services matters.
-Any issues that arise out of the due diligence process can be used by the Purchaser to renegotiate the price or the terms of the deal.
-The results of the due diligence process will also impact directly on the warranties and indemnities that will be sought by the Purchaser in the SPA.
+In the context of a share purchase, due diligence will usually encompass the investigation of the commercial, business, legal and financial affairs of the target.
+In addition to the usual litigation, pensions, property, competition and banking due diligence, if there are aspects of the target's business subject to industry-specific regulation, the due diligence may include environmental, actuarial, IT or financial services matters.
+Any issues that arise out of the due diligence process can be used by the purchaser to renegotiate the price or the terms of the deal.
+The results of the due diligence process will also impact directly on the warranties and indemnities that will be sought by the purchaser in the SPA.
 Equally, it also helps to identify any conditions or consents needed for the SPA.

-Structuring the due diligence process in a streamlined and effective manner is essential to achieving a comprehensive review of the Target.
+Structuring the due diligence process in a streamlined and effective manner is essential to achieving a comprehensive review of the target.
 The process will usually involve a diverse number of professionals, such as lawyers, accountants, corporate finance advisers and specialists.
-It is imperative for a Purchaser to decide at an early stage on the extent of the due diligence and any special areas to be explored as the process will vary considerably depending upon the nature of the transaction.
+It is imperative for a purchaser to decide at an early stage on the extent of the due diligence, and any special areas to be explored, as the process will vary considerably depending upon the nature of the transaction.

-4.6 Virtual Data Rooms
+4.6 Virtual data rooms

-In smaller transactions, due diligence can be as informal as the exchange between the parties of a due diligence questionnaire drafted by the Purchaser and completed by the Vendor.
-In larger transactions a more in-depth review is usually required.
-Historically, due diligence required the Purchaser's due diligence team to carry out its investigations 'on-site' by reviewing hard copy documents at the offices of the Vendors or their advisors.
-Whilst in certain circumstances on-site reviews are still necessary (e.g. for premises and machinery inspections), the vast majority of due diligence is conducted through the use of 'Virtual Data Rooms' (VDR) enabling prospective Purchasers in M&A transactions to conduct due diligence on-line instead of in a physical data room.
+In smaller transactions, due diligence can be as informal as the exchange between the parties of a due diligence questionnaire drafted by the purchaser and completed by the vendor.
+In larger transactions, a more in-depth review is usually required.
+Historically, due diligence required the purchaser's due diligence team to carry out its investigations 'on site' by reviewing hard copy documents at the offices of the vendors or their advisers.
+While in certain circumstances on-site reviews are still necessary (eg, for premises and machinery inspections), the vast majority of due diligence is conducted through the use of virtual data rooms (VDR) enabling prospective purchasers in M&A transactions to conduct due diligence online instead of in a physical data room.